 Yes, the dorms have space for two persons per room.

-The student should bring his or her own toiletries, bedding and pillow for a twin bed, Bible, flashlight, umbrella and rain gear, appropriate clothing for hot and cold weather, alarm clock, desk lamp, shoes for hiking and rainy, sometimes muddy days, etc. A few items that will be helpful are camping gear but mostly a sleeping bag.
+The student should bring his or her own toiletries, bedding and pillow for a twin bed, Bible, flashlight, umbrella and rain gear, appropriate clothing for hot and cold weather, desk lamp, shoes for hiking and rainy, sometimes muddy days, etc. A few items that will be helpful are camping gear but mostly a sleeping bag.

 Wildwood is affiliated with a few hundred ministries worldwide.
 Trained gospel medical missionaries are in great need.
 Currently we have needs in Portugal, Philippines, Brazil, and many other locations.
 Please take a look at our job opportunities’ page.